proxy-di/proxydi/README.md

 Eperimemntal features:

 - Construtor injections (see unit tests for examples)
+- Middleware listeners (see unit tests for examples)
 - Matches dependencies by unique identifiers or automatically using class names and property names

 ## Quick start